 The toolkit is separated into the following sections to address three core levee status designations and outreach:

 - Situation #1: Levees are De-accredited

 Click on the section that most closely identifies the situation in your community.
 On each Levee Situation page listed above, you will see a brief explanation of the situation, the flood insurance implications, and the importance of reaching out to residents and stakeholder groups.
 You can then choose to view and download outreach materials created specifically for communicating with, and through, different audience groups.

 Materials and Formats

-All of the template materials on this site were created in Microsoft Word to include key messages and information, while allowing them to be customized by end users.
+All the template materials on this site were created in Microsoft Word to include key messages and information, while allowing them to be customized by end users.
 Red brackets clearly mark the areas to insert community-specific information.
-Directives inside the brackets suggest the appropriate type of information to include.
+Directions inside the brackets suggest the appropriate type of information to include.
 Because these are Microsoft Word template documents, they are not designed for high-resolution printing, but they can be printed in color.
 FEMA resource materials are provided as PDF documents to protect their integrity.
 They can be printed, but not changed.

 For More Information

 - FEMA's Map Service Center - The official source for FEMA Flood maps